 2-3 tablespoons chopped fresh parsley

-Parmesan Cheese, grated, optional
+Parmesan Cheese, grated, optional, to serve

 Heat the oil in a large saucepan.
 Add the garlic and stir over a low heat for 30 seconds.